KunkelAlexander/lets-play-with-gpts/README.md

 ### 1. Shakespeare from scratch

 - `1_shakespeare.ipynb`
   Gradually implements a GPT from scratch following Karpathy’s video.
+The GPT is trained on the [Tiny Shakespeare](https://huggingface.co/datasets/karpathy/tiny_shakespeare) dataset.
+The following animation shows the output after one epoch of training:

 <p align="center">
   <img src="1_shakespeare.gif" width="700">